Kingdom of Kush: Egyptian Nubia (1504–1070 BC)

 Mentuhotep II, the 21st century BC founder of the Middle Kingdom, is recorded to have undertaken campaigns against Kush in the 29th and 31st years of his reign.
 This is the earliest Egyptian reference to Kush; the Nubian region had gone by other names in the Old Kingdom.
 Under Thutmose I, Egypt made several campaigns south.

 The Egyptians ruled Kush in the New kingdom beginning when the Egyptian King Thutmose I occupied Kush and destroyed its capital, Kerma.

 This eventually resulted in their annexation of Nubia c.
 1504 BC.
 Around 1500 BC, Nubia was absorbed into the New Kingdom of Egypt, but rebellions continued for centuries.
 After the conquest, Kerma culture was increasingly Egyptianized, yet rebellions continued for 220 years until c.
 1300 BC.
 Nubia nevertheless became a key province of the New Kingdom, economically, politically, and spiritually.
 Indeed, major pharaonic ceremonies were held at Jebel Barkal near Napata.
 As an Egyptian colony from the 16th century BC, Nubia ("Kush") was governed by an Egyptian Viceroy of Kush.

 Resistance to the early eighteenth Dynasty Egyptian rule by neighboring Kush is evidenced in the writings of Ahmose, son of Ebana, an Egyptian warrior who served under Nebpehtrya Ahmose (1539–1514 BC), Djeserkara Amenhotep I (1514–1493 BC), and Aakheperkara Thutmose I (1493–1481 BC).
 At the end of the Second Intermediate Period (mid-sixteenth century BC), Egypt faced the twin existential threats—the Hyksos in the North and the Kushites in the South.
 Taken from the autobiographical inscriptions on the walls of his tomb-chapel, the Egyptians undertook campaigns to defeat Kush and conquer Nubia under the rule of Amenhotep I (1514–1493 BC).
 In Ahmose's writings, the Kushites are described as archers, "Now after his Majesty had slain the Bedoin of Asia, he sailed upstream to Upper Nubia to destroy the Nubian bowmen."
 The tomb writings contain two other references to the Nubian bowmen of Kush.
 By 1200 BC, Egyptian involvement in the Dongola Reach was nonexistent.

 Egypt's international prestige had declined considerably towards the end of the Third Intermediate Period.
 Its historical allies, the inhabitants of Canaan, had fallen to the Middle Assyrian Empire (1365–1020 BC), and then the resurgent Neo-Assyrian Empire (935–605 BC).
 The Assyrians, from the tenth century BC onwards, had once more expanded from northern Mesopotamia, and conquered a vast empire, including the whole of the Near East, and much of Anatolia, the eastern Mediterranean, the Caucasus and early Iron Age Iran.

+According to Josephus Flavius, the biblical Moses led the Egyptian army in a siege of the Kushite city of Meroe.
+To end the siege Princess Tharbis was given to Moses as a (diplomatic) bride, and thus the Egyptian army retreated back to Egypt.